Posted inArts & Entertainment

 Review: Charlie Kaufman’s ‘Anomalisa’ moderates a solipsistic worldview with ‘particularizing quirks’

 Anomalisa FilmScene — Opens Friday, Jan.
 22 The notion of the “uncanny valley” is a familiar topic in discussions around video games and computer animation.
-It’s a relatively simple idea: animation can be cute, endearing and even empathetic within a […]
+It’s a relatively simple idea: animation can be cute, endearing and even empathetic within a certain level of abstraction, but as the animated object edges closer to the reality of […]

 Talking Movies: David Robert Mitchell’s ‘It Follows’